Photography and Privacy

 What are the rights to use an image?

 In general, taking pictures of people in public does not require a model release or their consent.
 A model release is only required if the way the photo is published makes it seem that the person in the photo endorses a product, service, or organization creating a commercial intent.
-Selling a photography adsent of any endorsement is art, and constiutionally protected.
+Selling a photograph adsent of any endorsement is art, and constiutionally protected.
 Photographer’s have the right to sell their intellectual property.
 A model release would almost always be required if a photograph is used for advertising.
 A model release is unnecessary for publishing a photo as news or for artistic or editorial expression.
 See California Civil Code 3344 for specific information related to image use.